jterrier84/Cardano-node-docker/README.md

 The elegant thing of a Cardano node deployed as a Docker image is, that it can be installed and started seamlessly straight out-of-the box.
 The day you should decide to delete it, you just have to remove one file - the image.
 Another advantage is that it can run on any operating system that has Docker installed.
-Using this Docker image reduces the complexity and effort of setting up a Cardano node from scratch.
+With a Docker image the setup and management of a Cardano node is easier compared to the traditional guide
-It is therefore recommended for less experienced users.
+(for example you don't have to deal with systemd settings).
+It is therefore recommended also for less experienced users.

 ## System requirements